palacaze/gateau/README.md

 with random project layouts and unusual or complex needs.
-My primary use case for Gateau is avoiding repeating myself again and again by copy pasting the same code from project to project, and keeping clear of all the tedious boilerplate that distracts me from the reel task at hand.
+My primary use case for Gateau is avoiding repeating myself again and again by copy pasting the same code from project to project, and keeping clear of all the tedious boilerplate that distracts me from the real task at hand.

 This tool is currently being used to build C++ software, mostly on GNU/Linux, sometimes on MS Windows, using the GCC, Clang and MinGW compilers.
-Help will be needed to improve compatibility with other systems and compilers.
+Help will be needed to improve compatibility with other systems and compiler combinations.

 ## Features